 Tips for cycling in the rain

 Riding in the rain is part of the life on two wheels.
-It is not always pleasant; however, it doesn’t mean that you can’t prepare yourself properly for a ride in the rain.
-On this week’s blog, we’ve got some practical tips for you to protect your body and your bike from the downpour when cycling on the road.
+It is not always pleasant.
+However, it doesn’t mean that you can’t prepare yourself properly for a ride in the downpour.
+On this week’s blog, we’ve got some practical tips for you to protect your body and your bike when cycling in the rain.

 Cover up yourself from the rain